[updated 13 August 2018]

 - What is the Status Resolution Support Service Payment?

-The Status Resolution Support Services (SRSS) Payment is a payment made to people who need financial support to survive in Australia while their claims for protection are being assessed.
+Support for people seeking asylum has been provided in recent years through the SRSS program.
+This program includes a basic living allowance which is provided to people while their claim for protection is being assessed.
 The payment is typically 89 percent of the Newstart Allowance ($243 a week for a single person without children).
 The SRSS program also provides casework support and access to torture and trauma counselling.

 While the SRSS payment is made through the Department of Human Services, it is the Department of Home Affairs that funds and decides who is eligible under the directive of the Minister.
 The rules of eligibility are unclear.
 The Department of Human Services website only states that: